Climate Change Poses Threat to Key Ingredient in Beer, NOAA Warns

 But many worry how the industry will fare in the future.
 Most growers were able to adapt to last year's water shortages by relying more heavily on groundwater supplies and other sources, George said.
 So, Yakima Valley hops growers were able to "beat the 2015 summer heat," NOAA said, but they may not be as lucky in the future.

-The hops industry is struggling to keep up with demand as it is (
+The hops industry is struggling to keep up with demand as it is (There were major shortages of popular hops varieties in and

 Climate models project last year's unusual warmth will be the “new normal” in the decades to come, Guillaume Mauger, a research scientist with the University of Washington’s Climate Impacts Group, told NOAA.
 And while total precipitation isn't expected to change much, more and more winter precipitation will fall as rain rather than snow, decreasing snowpack and threatening the area's water supply.